gauravkumar5089/CodeToken/README.md

 # How to run project

+1. Run npm install as it will install the dependecies

-1. Open three terminal sessions
+2. Open three terminal sessions

-2. Run these commands in each of them
+3. Run these commands in each of them

 ```
 dfx start